kontent-ai/delivery-sdk-php/wiki/Resolving-content-items-and-components-in-Rich-text.md

 ## Items and components in Rich text

-[Rich text elements](https://developer.kenticocloud.com/v1/reference#section-rich-text-element) in Kentico Kontent can contain other content items and components.
+[Rich text elements](https://developer.kenticocloud.com/v1/reference#section-rich-text-element) in Kontent.ai can contain other content items and components.
 For example, if you write a blog post, you might want to insert a video or testimonial to a specific place in your article.

 _Note_: Items and components are resolved using the same mechanism; your application does not need to differentiate them.
 You can learn more about the differences between items and components in our [API Reference](https://developer.kenticocloud.com/v1/reference#linked-content).